adamtrilling/blog-posts/simple_bdd/README.md

   def i_add_a_new_item
     within('#new-item') do
-      fill_in :text, with: item_text
+      fill_in 'Text', with: item_text
-      click_button 'Submit'
+      click_button 'Save'
     end
   end
 ```